Grid homology for singular links in lens space and a resolution cube: Singular link and grid diagram

 Before proving the completeness of these moves, we introduce the concepts of L-formation and preferred diagram mimicking \cite{MR3677933}.

-\begin{defi} For an XX mark, we call the set of O's sharing the same row or column its flock.
-We say the flock of XX is in L-formation if they are immediately to the right or above XX.
-A preferred grid diagram is a grid diagram in which all XX's have their flocks in L-formation.
+\begin{defi} For an $XX$ mark, we call the set of $O$'s sharing the same row or column its \emph{flock}.
+We say the flock of an $XX$ is \emph{in L-formation} if it is immediately to the right or above that $XX$.
+A preferred grid diagram is a grid diagram in which all $XX$'s have their flocks in L-formation.

 \end{defi} An example of such a diagram is shown in \text{Figure \ref{fig:l-formation}}.
 This is again a grid diagram of the knot we have considered in \text{Figure \ref{fig:ex-of-grid-diagram}}.